Driving HGVs for a living

 Manual handling techniques

-Working with LGVs can involve lots of manual lifting so it’s important to know the correct way to lift loads safely.
+Working with HGVs can involve lots of manual lifting so it’s important to know the correct way to lift loads safely.

 - Think before you lift: is there anything you can use to help you lift?
 Where do you need to put the load?
 Is there anything in the way?

-- Get a good hold on the load, ideally hugging it close to your body.
+- Get a good hold on the load, ideally keeping it close to your waist.

 - Avoid twisting or leaning sideways, especially while your back is bent.